deliverybot/helm/README.md

 - `dry-run`: Helm dry-run option.
 - `token`: Github repository token.
 If included and the event is a deployment then the deployment_status event will be fired.
+- `value-files`: Additional value files to apply to the helm chart.
+Expects a JSON encoded array or a string. (deployment).
+- `secrets`: Secret variables to include in value file interpolation.
+Expects a JSON encoded map.

 Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this